FIVE MOST SURPRISING FINDS

 How does a public school system that spends $15,000+ per student per year produce 15% math proficiency among Black eighth-graders — while homeschooling families spending $2,000 to $3,000 produce students who score 15 to 30 percentile points above the national average?

 A puzzle master looks at that equation and identifies the variable that matters.
 The variable is not money.
-The variable is not credentials.
-The variable is not facilities, administrative staff, or standardized testing infrastructure.
+It is not credentials.
+It is not facilities, administrative staff, or standardized testing infrastructure.
 The variable is who controls the education.
 When the institution controls it, the product serves the institution — its budgets, its unions, its bureaucracies.
 When the family controls it, the product serves the child.

 The Solution